Elusive Muscovite with three names takes control of Ukraine rebels

 Vladimir, 23, who lives on the second floor, said: "He is Girkin and he also has a second surname, Strelkov.
 My mother has known him for many years."

-No one answered the door at two apartments neighbors identified as belonging to his mother and ex-wife.
+No one answered the door at two apartments neighbours identified as belonging to his mother and ex-wife.

 Yuri Pyatnitsky, head of a military re-enactment club known as the Markovtsy after a general killed in battle against the Bolsheviks in Russia's civil war, confirmed that Girkin/Strelkov was a member.
 He said Strelkov had some battlefield experience, although he would not say more about his background.